solidi/hl-mods/workspace/redist/readme.txt

     - Weapon retracts when up against a wall
 - Movement
     - Added "sv_jumpheight" to adjust amount of player's jump height
+- Powerup Runes
+    - Amount of runes spawned now related to amount of connected players
 - Hud
     - Include glass HUD effect to death notice and weapon identification
     - "cl_flashonpickup" flashes HUD on picking up weapon or item